Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Introduction

+In this paper, we study the $\ttbar$ production with the focus on a~case where both $W$ bosons from top quarks decays lead to hadronic final states. \emph{i.e.} when each of the two $W$ bosons decay into a~pair of a~quark and an antiquark, the definition of the all-hadronic $\ttbar{}$ decay channel.
+The other two classes of the $\ttbar{}$ final state are 1) the case where one $W$ boson decays leptonically, leading to an isolated lepton, jets (two of which should be $b$-jets, \emph{i.e.} having properties as coming from a~$b$ quark fragmentation), and large missing transverse energy ($\Etmiss{}$) because of the undetected neutrino, denoted as $\ell$+jets channel; or 2) the case where both $W$ bosons decay leptonically, denoted as the dilepton channel, characterized by two isolated leptons, two $b$-jets, and large $\Etmiss{}$.

-Search for the $\ttbar$ resonances have been performed by both the ATLAS (\cite{Aaboud:2019roo,Aaboud:2018mjh}) and CMS (\cite{Sirunyan:2018ryr}, also a search for a $tW$ resonance~\cite{Sirunyan:2021fkj}) experiments in both $\ell+$jets and all-hadronic channels, setting limits for masses of beyond-the-standard model (BSM) $Z'$ particles of various scenarios.
-The focus of this paper is not a study of non-excluded models, but rather the usage of generic scalar and vector resonance models to study possible improvements in reconstructing the $\ttbar$ kinematics in various topologies of the final state, namely regarding the degree of boost of the jets, and identify variables sensitive to the presence of a signal for the selected BSM models.
+Searches for the $\ttbar$ resonances have been performed by both the ATLAS (\cite{ATLAS:2012dgv,Aaboud:2019roo,Aaboud:2018mjh,ATLAS:2020lks}) and CMS (\cite{Sirunyan:2018ryr} experiments, including searches for a~resonance decaying into a~$W$ boson and a~top quark~\cite{Sirunyan:2021fkj}; or for resonances decaying into a~$t$ and a~$b$ quark~\cite{CMS:2017zod}).
+Searches in both $\ell+$jets and all-hadronic channels have set limits for masses of possible beyond-the-standard model (BSM) $Z'$ particles of various scenarios, see \emph{e.g.}~\cite{Feldman:2006wb,Hayden:2013sra}, usually related to extensions of the Standard Model symmetry group.

+In this paper we concentrate on using generic scalar and vector resonance models to study possible improvements in reconstructing the $\ttbar$ kinematics in various topologies of the final state, especially with regard to the degree of the Lorentz boost of the jets and with reference to variables sensitive to the presence of a~signal for the selected BSM models.

-As the Large Hadron Collider (LHC) at CERN has provided a large dataset and current upgrade works aim increasing the center-of-mass energy as well as the luminosity, boosted topologies in hadronic final states are becoming heavily used tools in both measurements and searches at the LHC.
-They provide a handle on processes at large momentum transfer, with a chance of observing possible BSM signals.
+As the Large Hadron Collider (LHC) at CERN has provided a~large dataset and the current upgrade aim at increasing the center-of-mass energy as well as the luminosity, boosted topologies in hadronic final states are becoming tools heavily used in both measurements and searches at the LHC.
+They provide a~handle on processes occurring at large momentum transfer, with a~chance of observing possible BSM signals.

-One of the aims of this study is to employ the usage of events where a boosted $W$-like hadronic jets are reconstructed at medium traverse momenta, in order to study the enhancement of events between the traditional boosted topologies where the boosted jet mass and structure is consistent with a top-jet.
+In this study we employ the usage of events where both boosted top-like and/or $W$-like hadronic jets are reconstructed at large or medium transverse momenta, respectively, in order to study the enhancement of events also in regions between the resolved and boosted topologies where the boosted jet mass and structure is consistent with a $W$-like or a top-like jet.
+This has been studied \emph{e.g.} by CMS~\cite{CMS:2014rsx,CMS:2012bti,CMS:2012jea,CMS:2020poo} and by ATLAS~\cite{ATLAS:2015lxh,ATLAS:2019kwg,ATLAS:2015irp,ATLAS:2018wis}.